kigster/cookbook-dnsmadeeasy/README.md

 [![Build Status](https://travis-ci.org/kigster/dnsmadeeasy-cookbook.svg?branch=master)](https://travis-ci.org/kigster/dnsmadeeasy-cookbook)

-This cookbook is an attempt to export the functionality of the [dnsmaseeasy](/kigster/dnsmadeeasy) ruby gem as several reslurces with well defined actions.
+This cookbook is an attempt to export the functionality of the [dnsmaseeasy](/kigster/dnsmadeeasy) ruby gem as CHEF resources with well defined actions.
+The cookbook automatically detects an existing record with the same attributes, and skips over.

 The following resources are available: